cglamb/Go_Random_Forest/README.md

 All data processing is performed in Data_Prep.ipynb.
 Test and training datasets are generated via this same Juypter notebook.
 50% of original dataset was assigned to the training dataset and 50% to the testing dataset.
 Both sets are exported as CSVs (and saved in this repository within a zip folder).
 These CSV files were read into the Go, Python, and R codes.
 By performing a single test/train split in Juypter notebook, we ensure all three software packages get the exact same test and training data.

 ## Overall Findings
-The table below summarizes the runtime and F-score of five models in Golang, R, and Python, highlighting significant differences in performance and scaling:
+Five separate models were fit in each model using a different combination of number of trees and max features at branches.
+The exhibit below shows runtime and F-score for each model across each of the three languages.
+Additional profiling reports are saved for both the Go and R scrips in the log folder.
+These include metrics associated with memory usage.

 | # Trees | Features at Split | Go RunTime (secs) | Go Test F-Score | R RunTime (secs) | R Test F-Score | Python RunTime (secs) | Python Test F-Score |
 |---------|-------------------|-------------------|-----------------|------------------|----------------|-----------------------|---------------------|